jorgeramira/ha-plant-tracking/README.md

 5. Create the SQL sensor to detect watering.
 6. Add the plant to the dashboard using the `decluttering-card` template.

----

 ## 📷 Screenshots

 Screenshots are available in the `/screenshots` folder.\
 You can also see a demo video in [my Reddit post](https://www.reddit.com/r/homeassistant/comments/I3M77Xn8W4/).

----

 ## 🤝 Feedback Welcome

 This project is based entirely on my own research and tinkering — it’s probably not perfect, and there might be better ways to do parts of it.
 I’d love to hear from others using similar setups or trying something new.

-Feel free to reuse, adapt, or improve anything here — and if you have ideas or improvements, let me know.
+Feel free to reuse, adapt, or improve anything here — and if you have ideas or improvements, please let me know!